alvinng4/grav_sim/docs/documentations/why_c.md

     This one is obvious.
 As a low-level language, C is much faster than Python, and performance is essential for large-scale / long time scale simulations.
-Some may argue that Python could also be fast, with the help of Cython or Numba, but I just figured that it would be simpler to just write in plain C. Besides, it is tempting to write fast but obscure Python code, which I have observed in some projects, but readability is a priority for me.
+Some may argue that Python could also be fast, with the help of Cython or Numba, but I just figured that it would be simpler and faster to just write in plain C. Besides, it is tempting to write fast but obscure Python code, which I have observed in some projects, but readability is a priority for me.

     At the very beginning, the project is written in Python with NumPy.
 As I rewrote the code in C, I have achieved a 400x - 1000x speedup.
-The difference has shrunk to 50x - 100x after vectorizing the acceleration kernel (that computes gravitational acceleration) to avoid the overhead from Python for loops.
-But in my opinion, this obscures the code and makes it hard to read.
+The difference has shrunk to 50x - 100x after vectorizing the acceleration function to avoid the overhead from Python for loops.

 2. Readability